rommo911/ollama-docker/README.md

-# Ollama Docker Compose Setup
+# Ollama Docker Compose Setup + stable-diffusion container

-Welcome to the Ollama Docker Compose Setup!
-This project simplifies the deployment of Ollama using Docker Compose, making it easy to run Ollama with all its dependencies in a containerized environment.
+Welcome to the Ollama Docker Compose Setup + stable-diffusion container !
+This project simplifies the deployment of Ollama & stable-diffusion using Docker Compose, making it easy to run Ollama with all its dependencies in a containerized environment.
 [![Star History Chart](https://api.star-history.com/svg?repos=valiantlynx/ollama-docker&type=Date)](https://star-history.com/#valiantlynx/ollama-docker&Date)

+This is a forked veersion  from  [https://github.com/valiantlynx/ollama-docker] & using submodule of [https://github.com/ai-dock/stable-diffusion-webui] to have both in same docker compose environment.

 ## Getting Started

+Note : stable-diffusion needs the GPU version of the docker compose file. cpu version is not supported for now.

 ### Prerequisites
 Make sure you have the following prerequisites installed on your machine: